michael2012z/BitBible/markdown/JPS/files/2Sam.md

 13. And there came a messenger to David, saying: 'The hearts of the men of Israel are after Absalom.'

-14. And David said unto all his servants that were with him at Jerusalem: 'Arise, and let us flee; orOriginal word was 'for'.
-It was replaced by 'or'.
-LN else none of us shall escape from Absalom; make speed to depart, lest he overtake us quickly, and bring down evil upon us, and smite the city with the edge of the sword.'
+14. And David said unto all his servants that were with him at Jerusalem: 'Arise, and let us flee; or

 15. And the king's servants said unto the king: 'Behold, thy servants are ready to do whatsoever my lord the king shall choose.'